eMacromall.com

 12 2012 - North Korea announced that the body of former leader Kim Jong-il would lie in state permanently next to his father Kim Il-sung at the Kumsusan Memorial Palace in Pyongyang.

-2010 - A magnitude 7.0 earthquake near Port-au-Prince, Haiti's capital, kills 316,000 people.
+2010 - A magnitude 7.0 earthquake near Port-au-Prince, Haiti's capital, kills 316,000 people, causing catastrophic destruction and global humanitarian response.

 1990 - Romania outlawed the Communist Party.